-So you’ve graduated from the Respiratory Therapy program, passed the board exams to earn your credentials, and now you’ve applied for and received your license with your individual state.
-First of all, I just want to give you a huge shout out and big congratulations because that in itself is a major accomplishment and a job well-done!
+So you’ve graduated from Respiratory Therapy School, passed the board exams to earn your credentials, and now you’ve applied for and received your state license.
+First of all, I just want to give you a huge shout-out.
+Congratulations for completing this major accomplishment!

-But now that you’ve put in all the hard work to obtain your license and credentials, how exactly are you supposed to keep them active to meet all the requirements from your state, as well and the NBRC, without letting them expire?
+But now that you’ve put in all the hard work to obtain your license and credentials, you have to do your part to keep them active.
+That means that you must meet all the requirements set by your state AND, of course, the NBRC.

 The Ultimate Guide to Keeping Your License and Credentials Active as a Respiratory Therapist: